dalesgit/emelia-quotes/index.md

 ---
 layout: home
-title: Emelia's quotes for the journey
+title: Quotes for the journey
 subtitle: My granddaughter graduated from high school this past month.
 ---